Vishwadeep123456/wms-project/README.md

-# SKU to MSKU Mapping & Visualization Tool

-A Streamlit-based app for mapping SKUs to MSKUs, uploading to Baserow, and visualizing data with charts.

-## Features
+#  Warehouse Management System (WMS)

+This is a full-stack project built for assignment purposes, featuring:

--  SKU → MSKU Mapping
+-  SKU to MSKU Mapping with validation
--  Upload to Baserow
+-  Upload to Baserow (Relational DB)
--  Chart Visualization
+-  Chart Visualizations using Streamlit + Plotly
--  (Optional) AI Query Layer via OpenAI
+-  Optional AI Layer using PandasAI
+-  File Upload & Download support

+Built with: Python, Streamlit, Pandas, Plotly, and Baserow integration.